-Do a simple calculation.
-Note down how many hours per week you collaborate cross-border.
-Let’s take ten hours.
-Then increase that number by 10%.
+Write down how many hours per week you collaborate cross-border.
+Take ten hours.
+Increase that number by 10%.
 Due to cultural misunderstanding.
-That’s just one extra hour per week.
+One extra hour.

-Doesn’t seem that dramatic?
-Multiply that one extra hour per week times forty-eight workweeks in a year.
+Not dramatic?
+Multiply that one extra hour times forty-eight workweeks in a year.
 That’s six eight-hour days.
 Wasted.
+Unnecessary.
 Avoidable.
-Unnecessary.

-Let’s take it one step further.
-What if this is the case not only for you, but also for every other colleague on the team?
+What if this is the case not only for you, but also for every other colleague in the team?
 You know your team.
-Go ahead and do the numbers.
-The numbers can get big, fast.
+Do the numbers.
+They can get big, and fast.

-Yes, it is difficult to measure energy levels.
-But, it is not difficult to feel the loss of energy.
-And it is not difficult to feel when one is energized.
-Energy is either taken out of you or put into you.
+It’s difficult to measure energy levels.
+But not difficult to feel loss of energy.
+And not difficult to feel gain of energy.
+Energy is either taken out of or put into you.

-Take a moment to reflect.
-What is it like to have energy taken from you?
-It’s no fun.
-Recall recent examples.
-What is it like to have energy given to you?
-It’s fun.
-Recall some of those recent examples.
+What’s it like to have energy taken from you?
+No fun.
+Worse than no fun.
+What’s it like to have energy given to you?
+Fun.
+More than fun.

-Ok, take a long, hard and honest look at your experience thusfar collaborating cross-border.
+Look at your experience thusfar collaborating cross-border.
 Have the interactions been energy-taking or energy-giving?
-If it is the former, the situation is not good.
+If it’s the former, the situation is not good.

-There is no need to spell out the negative impact on motivation when cross-border collaboration is demanding too much time and is taking instead of giving energy.
+There is no need to spell out the negative impact on motivation when cross-border collaboration is demanding too much time and is taking too much energy.

-At best you are slogging through the work.
-At worst you’re looking for ways to get out of it.
-And that is certainly not good for anyone, in any position, in any company operarating cross-border.
+At best you’re slogging through the work.
+At worst you’re looking for ways to avoid it.
+That’s not good for anyone, in any position, in any company, operating cross-border.

-Yes, that so-called magic triangle, again.
-When cross-border collaboration does not go well it means: over budget, poor quality, over schedule.
-And that has consequences for the team.
+Yes, that so-called magic triangle.
+When cross-border collaboration doesn’t go well it means over budget, poor quality, over schedule.
+Not good for the team.

-Take the cross-border project you’re currently working on.
+Take your current cross-border project.
 Go over budget by 10%.
-Reduce the quality of deliverables by 10%.
+Reduce quality by 10%.
 Go over schedule by 10%.
 Or any combination thereof.
-What do the numbers look like?
+The consequences?
+Not good.